Proof of funds: What is a POF letter in real estate?

 1. Move your money

-If you have money in different accounts, you need to move the necessary funds into one bank account.
-You can make transfers online, but you may have to go to several banks to get checks to transfer money.
-We recommend consolidating your funds into a single account so that they are in one place and less likely to be denied by the home seller.
+If you have money in multiple accounts, you may need to move the necessary funds into one bank account.
+You can often make transfers online, but you may have to go to several banks to get checks to transfer money.
+We recommend consolidating your funds into a single account so that they are in one place, making the process easier for the home seller.

 2. Request the letter from your bank

-If your funds are all in one place, you can get your POF in 1 day.
-If you are moving funds from one bank to another, it can take several days.
-Ensure that all your contact information is up to date on your POF letter.
-While the process is as simple as requesting a letter and receiving it, you might want to have this information available before the seller asks for it to ensure a smooth home buying process.
+If your funds are all in one place, you can likely get your POF in a single day.
+If you’re moving funds from one bank to another, it can take several days.

 3. Keep your information secure

-As with any financial information, you will want to be sure that you keep your proof of funds letter secure once you receive it.
-Your POF might hold sensitive information such as your account number, physical address and more.
-Never give your POF to anyone who does not need the information to execute the sale of your new home.
+As with any financial information, you’ll want to be sure that you keep your proof of funds letter secure once you receive it.
+Your POF might include sensitive information such as your account number and physical address.
+Never give your POF to anyone who doesn’t need the information to execute the sale of your new home.
 Be wary of fraudulent requests.
-If you have any doubts about whether the person requesting your POF needs it, you can consult with your REALTOR® or real estate lawyer.

-A POF is simple to obtain.
-Once your funds are all in one account, you can ask your financial institution to provide the letter.
+If you’re in the market to buy a home, you may need to provide a proof of funds letter to show the seller, or even your lender, that you have the funds needed to purchase the property.
+Once your funds are all in one account, simply ask your financial institution to provide the letter.
 Then you’ll be one step closer to having the documentation required to buy the home.

-Most sellers will want to see that you have secured mortgage approval from a lender.
+As we’ve said, most sellers will want to see that you have secured mortgage approval from a lender.
 That process can be quick and easy.
-Start the mortgage approval process today so you’ll be ready when it’s time to start making offers!
-You can also speak with our Home Loan Experts at (833) 326-6018.
+Start the Rocket Mortgage approval process today so you’ll be ready when it’s time to start making offers.